 Redundancy (fail safe)

-Each of these is expanded in the following Subsections10.2.210.2.8.
+Each of these is expanded in the following Sections 10.2.2 to 10.2.8.

 Insert Pull out Strength

 Threaded inserts (Reference 10.1) in sandwich panels are normally potted into the panel (see Figure 10-1).
 Generally the shear strength of the insert is high but its pull out strength is low.
 For an M4 insert, typical shear and pull-out strengths are 2kN and 0.4kN respectively.
 This limits the loads transmitted by the joint to be substantially less than the tensile strength of a steel M4 fastener, which is approximately 11kN.
 Therefore, it can be assumed that the critical failure mode of the joint is insert pull-out.